Ways To Breathe Easy When The Air Quality Becomes Hazardous

 The most damaging thing about air pollution is the presence of PM 2.5.
 These particulate matters are 30 times thinner than your hair and can enter deep inside your body every time you breathe.
 The only way to protect yourself against these is by using N95/99 masks every time you step out.

 Air purifying plants such as Aloe Vera and Spider Plant help purify indoor air and reduce indoor pollution.
 Place them in your homes and offices for better air quality.

-When the air becomes hazardous, use air purifies, especially in rooms of kids, pregnant women and the elderly.
+When the air becomes hazardous, use an air purifier, especially in rooms of kids, pregnant women and elders.

 Generating electricity and other sources of energy is one of the causes of air pollution.
 By reducing your energy consumption, you can help improve air quality.

-Consume a diet rich in Vitamin C, Magnesium and Omega Fatty acids to beat the ill effects of pollution and keeping your immunity up.
+Consume a diet rich in Vitamin C, Magnesium and Omega Fatty acids to beat the ill effects of pollution and keep your immunity up.

 Cleaner and healthier air is a basic human right and should be available for everyone on the planet.
 Own up, act and speak up for change.